apache/spark/docs/howto/operator/amazon/aws/datasync.rst

 When creating a Task, the :class:`~airflow.providers.amazon.aws.operators.datasync.AWSDataSyncOperator` will try to find and use existing LocationArns rather than creating new ones.
-If multiple LocationArns match the specied URIs then we need to choose one to use.
+If multiple LocationArns match the specified URIs then we need to choose one to use.
 In this scenario, the operator behaves similarly to how it chooses a single Task from many Tasks:

 The operator will raise an Exception.
 To avoid this, you can set ``allow_random_location_choice=True``